Strombach/A3/Documentation/use_cases.md

 3. Users presses the button for completing that todo.
 4. System moves the todo from the remaining todo list to the list for completed todos.

 # UC8.
-Completes item in todo-list.
+Deletes item in todo-list.

 ### Preconditions
 A user is authenticated and has todos saved in the remaining or completed list.
 See UC1 and UC6.